Dr. Autumn Quezada-Grant

 Professor Quezada-Grant's discussion of her Expert Witness Testimony/Country.
 Conditions work for asylum cases can be found in her podcast, Bridging Borders.

 Professor Autumn Quezada-Grant assists attorneys across the country and internationally on asylum cases.
 A country conditions expert in high demand, she involves patterns of asylum seeking into her classroom teaching.
-Her experience with asylum work and her previous 11 years of university service work and teaching has made her an expert in cultural competency.
+Her experience with asylum work, her previous 12 years of university service work, and teaching has made her an expert in cultural, social, and legal histories on several countries.
 She is also available for cultural competency workshops and training.

 Dr. Quezada-Grant teaches: